 Most applicants will receive a response about their enrollment in Medicaid in about a month after submitting a Medicaid application.
 This information will be sent through the mail.
 If you have not received any documents from Louisiana Medicaid, call the customer service hotline above.

-For details about applying to Medicaid and receiving health care coverage successfully, review the information in our comprehensive, free guide.
+For details about applying for Medicaid and receiving health care coverage, review the information in our comprehensive, free guide.

 Information Required on the Medicaid Application Form in Louisiana

 Applying to Louisiana Medicaid will require information from several types of documents.
 You will have to provide proof of identity with items like your birth certificate or your Social Security card.
 If you are a legal immigrant, the form will ask for your documentation number.
 You will have to verify your income by listing details from your W-2 forms, paystubs or other tax documents.
 The Medicaid program asks for all of this information to prevent benefits fraud.

 The Medicaid form will ask you to provide the following details about yourself and your family:

 - Your name, birthdate and Social Security Number

 - Your spouse and children’s name, birthdate and Social Security Number

 - Monthly income and employer information for everyone in the family